Mureș Floodplain Natural Park: Recreation/tourism

 Because of the proximity of the park to so many municipalities, the area that is now the Mureș Floodplain Natural Park has been used for recreation for centuries.
 Throughout time, local citizens have depended on this area for both recreation and to sustain their lives.
 The creation of the park in 2005, insures this will continue in the future, but with oversight and regulations.
 The most visited areas of the park are the Ceala Forest (due to its proximity to the city of Arad) and the Bezdin area (widely known as the most natural section of the park).

-The Ceala Forest Visitor's Center
+The Ceala Forest Visitor Center

 Between 2001 and 2005, the Mureș Floodplain Natural Park implemented, at what was then the largest Phare grant in Romania (co-financed for 2.6 million Euros).
-Among other infrastructure projects, this grant built the park's current visitor's center.
+Among other infrastructure projects, this grant built the park's current visitor center.

-In May 2007, the Ceala Forest Visitor's Center, just outside the city of Arad, had its grand opening.
+In May 2007, the Ceala Forest Visitor Center, just outside the city of Arad, had its grand opening.
 The building houses a 34-bed hotel, a conference room that seats up to 70 people, a kitchen and dining area, a laboratory, and the park's administrative offices.